 Which variants of the SARS-CoV-2 coronavirus have attracted attention?

-Variant VoC 202012/01, also known as B1.1.7 or the British variant: see question What do we know about the British variant?.
+VoC 202012/01 variant, also called B1.1.7 or UK variant or Alpha variant: see question What is known about the UK variant?.

 The D614G mutation which is found at the origin of the B.1 line.